Breadcrumb

 Short description

-The research group’s aim is to get to know more about preventive and rehabilitating methods to early identify and treat the risk for poor health and sickness absence due to work related stress.
+The research group focuses on knowledge about preventive and rehabilitating methods for early identification and treatment related to risks for poor health and sickness absence due to work related stress.
 The group is interested in understanding how the interaction between factors such as organizational climate and work commitment influence work health and capacity to work.

 Project